Halloween Paris 2023

 Père Lachaise Cemetery is open daily from 8 am to 6 pm – Click here to buy your tickets to the Père Lachaise guided tour

-5. Catacombs of Paris
+5. Halloween Paris 2023 at the Catacombs of Paris

-Since the late 18th century, under the city of Paris, rest the bones of millions of its inhabitants.
+Since the late 18th century, under the city of Paris rest the bones of millions of its inhabitants.
 The Catacombs became a vast cemetery in 1785 when authorities decided to transfer the dead’s remains from Paris’s cemeteries to this underground site for public health reasons.

 Today, the Catacombs of Paris are the most visited site of Paris underground, attracting millions of tourists every year.
 The Catacombs only allow 200 visitors at a time, so be sure to buy your skip-the-line tickets well in advance.
 Once in, you will descend 130 winding steps into damp, dark, and creepy quarries and tunnels.
 Walking among the bones will be a great way to spend Halloween.